EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 ### Examining five approaches

 The stated problem is different from looking for the fastest way to read one large csv file into memory.
 In our use case we need to import multiple csv files (say 10 or more), each having many columns (say 10 or more), which we need to row bind together to produce a single large data frame or data table object.
-We next list five approaches in increasing order of efficiency.
+We next list five approaches to that task in increasing order of efficiency.

-The variable `files` in the code below is a character vector containing a list with names of csv files, for example as produced by `list.files()`.
+The variable `files` in the code below is a character vector containing a list of names of csv files, for example as produced by `list.files()`.

 #### 1. Sequentially reading and binding all data frames